Convergence rates for estimating multivariate scale mixtures of uniform densities: Introduction

 where $\tilde \gamma_d = 8(2d-1)/3$ which implies that the rate of convergence of $\smumle$ to $p_0$ is faster than the worst case upper bound given by \eqref{pwconj} when $m$ is of smaller order than $n^{1/3}$.
 In the univariate case (i.e., for the Grenander estimator), such results can be found in \cite[Page 113]{VandegeerBook} and \cite{Birge89}).

+We also discuss algorithms for computing $\smumle$.
+In Section \ref{sec:comp}, we discuss an exact algorithm (see Algorithm \ref{alg:smu_mle}) for computing $\smumle$, and also an approximate algorithm (see Algorithm \ref{alg:smu_mle_approx}) which is more computationally efficient.
+We illustrate the performance of the estimator on one simulated dataset and one real dataset involving bivariate $p$-values.

 The rest of the paper is organized as follows.
 Our general result connecting the Hellinger accuracy of an MLE over a convex class of densities to the expected supremum in \eqref{expsup} is stated in Section \ref{sec:general}.
-In the same section, we also outline a strategy for bounding the expected supremum \eqref{expsup}.
-These results will be crucially used with $\Ps = \smud$ to prove our accuracy results for $\smumle$.
+This result is crucially used with $\Ps = \smud$ to prove our Hellinger accuracy results for $\smumle$.
 In Section \ref{sec:bracken}, we state bracketing entropy results for subclasses of $\smud$ that are necessary for proving our Hellinger accuracy results for $\smumle$.
-Our Hellinger accuracy results for $\smumle$ are given in Section \ref{sec:smuresults}.
-Specifically, this section contains Theorem \ref{conjlowbou} which establishes \eqref{pwconj}, Theorem \ref{adaptation} which proves the improved rate \eqref{adapresult} when the true density $p_0 \in \smud$ is piecewise constant over a finite set of rectangles, and Theorem \ref{lowerbound} which proves a minimax lower bound for SMU density estimation.
-The LB assumption, which is required in Theorem \ref{conjlowbou}, can be replaced by weaker assumptions involving the $L_{\qh}$ norm of $p_0^{-1}$ for a fixed $\qh \in (1, \infty)$.
-These results are stated in Section \ref{improv}.
-Our strongest result here is Theorem \ref{jrec}.
-Section \ref{sumdisc} has additional discussion of the lower bound assumptions underlying our $n^{-2/3} (\log n)^{\gamma_d}$ rate results for $\smumle$, and other issues relevant to our main results.
-The proofs of the main results are given in Section \ref{proofs}.
-Section \ref{additechres} contains additional technical results and proofs.
+Our main results are given in Section \ref{sec:smuresults}.
+Section \ref{sumdisc} has additional discussion of issues relevant to our main results.
+Section \ref{sec:comp} discusses computational details.
+The proofs of the main results are in Section \ref{proofs}, while Section \ref{additechres} contains additional technical results and proofs.